r-/robert/README.md

 ### Prerequisites
 - Raspberry Pi with Raspberry Pi OS installed
 - Python 3.x and required packages (see requirements.txt)
-- PHP and a web server (e.g., Apache) for hosting the control dashboard

 ### Installation